thoutbeckers/kotlin-mpp-example/README.md

 ```bash
 ./gradlew :mpp:build
 ```

-To compile the framework for a device use the `device` project property:
+To compile the framework for a device (`arm64`) use the `device` project property:

 ```bash
 ./gradlew :mpp:build -Pdevice=true
 ```

+It's possible to build `arm32` as well, but this is currently not set up in the relevant Gradle task.

 To run kotlin tests (including the [common ones](mpp/src/commonTest/kotlin/CalculatorTest.kt)) after they're compiled by Kotlin/Native: